Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Conclusion and Policy Recommendations

-Finally, the model is applied to perform a prospective study examining the impact of the new European green hydrogen classification (RFNBO) and associated subsidies in three possible jurisdictional contexts.
-The findings presented in Section \ref{subsubsec:results_rfnbo:results:results} show that where a high quantity of RFNBO production is necessary for project viability, producers will seek highly diversified portfolios of PPA's with complementary production profile uncertainty.

-This work is limited in its applicability to projects in real life due to its simplified two-stage structure, which does not allow for the evolution of uncertainties over the project life and the use of real options.
-The work to follow this article shall be to expand the model into a multi-stage formulation to perform this analysis.
+Oversizing electrolyser capacity was not found to be necessary if a Fixed Demand HPA contract is used and the project developer is able to obtain a technologically and geographically diverse set of PPA's with complementary production uncertainties.

+In summary, project developers should be wary when using decisions obtained from deterministic or rule-based modelling to analyse the viability of a particular project.
+As seen in the case study in this paper, failure to use stochastic modelling can result in decisions that perform over 30\% worse during scenario stress-testing in some contexts.
+In short, viable projects may be discarded simply because they have been analysed using ineffective planning decisions that perform poorly when tested in adverse conditions.

 The validity of the results could be improved by including the presence of short-term production and price forecast uncertainties.
-Incorporating true electrolyzer dynamics could also have an impact on procurement strategies (potentially favouring less uncertain hedging instruments like futures).
-Uncertainty in futures price risk premiums could also be considered.
+Incorporating additional electrolyser dynamics could also have an impact on procurement strategies (potentially favouring less uncertain hedging instruments like futures).
+Uncertainty in futures price risk premiums could also be considered, as well as the sensitivity of the results to changes in the cost of capital.

-Finally, this methodology models the impact of HPA contract conditions in an indirect way.
-Future work could consider including offtake contract conditions within the optimisation problem, and consider other methods of sharing risk between the consumer and producer, such as price indexing.\\
+Future work could consider including offtake contract conditions within the optimisation problem, and consider other methods of sharing risk between the consumer and producer, such as price indexing.
+Use of this model in a multi-stage formulation would also allow decisions to benefit from the evolution of uncertainties over the project life and implement a staged increase of electrolyser capacity.\\

-In the interest of reproducibility of this work, all in-sample and out-of-sample scenario data are provided on Github: